docsifyjs/docsify/docs/more-pages.md

 docs/zh-cn/guide.md   => http://domain.com/zh-cn/guide
 ```

-## Custom sidebar
+## Sidebar

-By default, the table of contents in the sidebar is automatically generated based on your markdown files.
-If you need a custom sidebar, then you can create your own `_sidebar.md` (see [this documentation's sidebar](https://github.com/QingWei-Li/docsify/blob/master/docs/_sidebar.md) for an example):
+In order to have sidebar, then you can create your own `_sidebar.md` (see [this documentation's sidebar](https://github.com/QingWei-Li/docsify/blob/master/docs/_sidebar.md) for an example):

 First, you need to set `loadSidebar` to **true**.
 Details are available in the [configuration paragraph](configuration.md#load-sidebar).